deeplearningcafe/Audio-Recognition-ESC50/README_EN.md

 After testing several architectures, the most promising models were

     -Resnet18。
-    - A 8 layer depth model using stride 2 in the convolutions instead of maxpooling, and using avgpool for the last layers, like the resnet architecture does.
+    -A 8 layer depth model using stride 2 in the convolutions instead of maxpooling, and using avgpool for the last layers, like the resnet architecture does.
     -A 4 layer depth model that uses maxpool to decrease dimensions instead of adding stride in the convolutions.

 ## File description
     -dsets.py　Module that creates the datasets.
-    -training.py 学習を実践する。Main file that has the training loop and the metrics.
+    -training.py Main file that has the training loop and the metrics.
     -model.py Module that stores the different models

 ## Training